LME Copper: Prompt date structure

 LME offers three groups of LME Copper contracts with daily, weekly, and monthly delivery dates.
-Contracts with daily settlement dates are available from two days to three months in the future, which means that on 2020-05-12, contracts with daily delivery dates for 2020-05-14, 2020-05-18, 2020-05-19 ...
-2020-08-10, 2020-08-11, and 2020-08-12 are available for trading.
-Contracts with weekly settlement dates are available from three months to six months in the future, which means that on 2020-05-12, contracts with weekly delivery dates for 2020-08-12, 2020-08-19, 2020-08-26 ...
-2020-11-12, 2020-11-18, and 2020-11-25 are available for trading.
-Contracts with monthly settlement dates are available from six months to 123 months in the future, which means that on 2020-05-12, contracts with monthly delivery dates for 2020-05-20, 2020-06-17, 2020-07-15, ...
-2030-06-19, 2030-07-17, and 2030-08-21 are available for trading.
+Contracts with daily settlement dates are available from two days to three months in the future, for example on 2020-05-12, contracts were available for 2020-05-14, 2020-05-18, 2020-05-19, 2020-08-10, 2020-08-11, and 2020-08-12.
+Contracts with weekly settlement dates are available from three months to six months in the future, which means that on 2020-05-12, contracts with weekly delivery dates for 2020-08-12, 2020-08-19, 2020-08-26, 2020-11-12, 2020-11-18, and 2020-11-25 are available for trading.
+Contracts with monthly settlement dates are available from six months to 123 months in the future, which means that on 2020-05-12, contracts with monthly delivery dates for 2020-05-20, 2020-06-17, 2020-07-15, 2030-06-19, 2030-07-17, and 2030-08-21 are available for trading.

-The origins of the LME prompt date system, in particular the three months daily prompt date system, actually originated with LME Copper trading at the beginning of the exchange.
-The opening of the Suez Canal in 1869 reduced the London delivery time of Tin from Malaya to match the three months delivery time for Copper from Chile.
-When the LME was founded in 1877 based on Copper and Tin trading, the exchange instituted the daily prompt date contracts to match the delivery times of those commodities.
+The origins of the LME prompt date system, particularly the three-month daily prompt date system, date back to LME copper trading at the beginning of the exchange.
+The opening of the Suez Canal in 1869, reduced the London delivery time of tin from Malaya to match the three-month delivery time for copper from Chile.
+When the LME was founded in 1877 based on copper and tin trading, the exchange instituted the daily prompt date contracts to match the delivery times of those commodities.

 Non-commercial uses

-LME Copper contracts with delivery dates up to 123 months into the future are available, and prices of those contracts can produce forecasts of the spot price of Copper at those delivery times.
+LME Copper contracts with delivery dates up to 123 months into the future are available, and prices of those contracts can produce forecasts of the spot price of copper at those delivery times.
 However, LME Copper price forecasts of spot copper prices were found to exhibit biases.

 LME Copper futures prices are also a part of the S&P GSCI commodity index, which is a benchmark index widely followed in financial markets by traders and institutional investors.
-Its weighting in these commodity indices give LME Copper futures prices non-trivial influence on returns on a wide range of investment funds and portfolios.
-Conversely, traders and investors have become non-trivial participants in the market for LME Copper contracts, and have had a better track record than commercial participants in the copper supply chain at predicting copper industrial cycles.
+Its weighting in these commodity indices gives LME Copper futures prices a non-trivial influence on returns on a wide range of investment funds and portfolios.
+Conversely, traders and investors have become non-trivial participants in the market for LME Copper contracts and have had a better track record than commercial participants in the copper supply chain at predicting copper industrial cycles.

-LME Copper has been used as important financial and economic signals.
-Contract prices have been used as signals for general financial market conditions and equity market return.
+LME Copper has been used as an important financial and economic signal.
+Contract prices have been used as signals for general financial market conditions and equity market returns.
 They have also been used as leading indicators for economic activity and business cycles.